ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

 ## 7. Making a Hyperlink.

-Add "<a href="http://www.microsoft.com">This is a link to Microsoft</a>" below the set of text.
+Add a link to microsoft.com below the set of text.

 ```
 "<a href="http://www.microsoft.com">This is a link to Microsoft</a>"